14 Sustainable Zero Waste Protein Powders (Plastic-Free & Vegan)

 The store uses certified home compostable plant-based bags and recyclable or compostable kraft brown paper bags.

-The protein powder is made with pea protein isolate & brown rice protein, and it is a chocolate flavor.
+The protein powder is made with pea protein isolate & brown rice protein, and there are a few flavors to choose from.

 Pros: